OpenstackForkedProjects/openstack-tutorial/tutorial/cinder.rst

     The cinder-volume service is responsible for managing Block Storage devices, specifically the back-end devices themselves.

+**cinder-backup**

+    This optional service is responsible for backing up the volume on a different backedn (swift, tivoli, ceph etc)

 In our setup, we will run all the cinder services on the same machine, although you can, in principle, spread them over multiple servers.